10 Tips To Master Your Aid Station Strategy

 This is a key part of your aid station strategy.

-Before your race, it’s a good idea to get in the know where the aid stations are going to be dotted along the race route.
+Before your race, it’s a good idea to familiarize yourself with the locations of the aid stations that will be dotted along the race route.

-You should be sent this information in email form in good time before your race.
+You should receive this information via email in good time before your race.
 Otherwise, you’ll be able to find the course map and the distance between aid stations on the race website.

-Along with their locations, your race organizers should let you know what is going to be on offer at the aid stations.
+Along with their locations, your race organizers should inform you about what will be available at the aid stations.

-Be that gels, sports drinks, water, or even sandwiches and cookies.
+Be it gels, sports drinks, water, or even sandwiches and cookies.

 The last thing you want to do is eat something new on race day, have it not sit well, and leave you feeling uncomfortable or with stomach cramps.